Monarchy of Papua New Guinea: Title

-Colloquially, Queen Elizabeth II was referred to as "Misis Kwin" (Mrs Queen) and as "Mama belong big family" in the creole language of Tok Pisin.
-Prior to ascending the throne, the then Prince Charles was referred to in Tok Pisin as "Nambawan pikinini bilong Misis Kwin" (The first child of Mrs Queen).
+Colloquially, Queen Elizabeth II was referred to as Misis Kwin ("Mrs Queen"), Mama Kwin, Sina Bada, Big Mum, and Mama belong big family in the creole language of Tok Pisin.

 Oath of allegiance

-As the embodiment of the state, the monarch is the locus of oaths of Allegiance.
+As the embodiment of the state, the monarch is the locus of oaths of allegiance.
 This is done in reciprocation to the sovereign's Coronation Oath, wherein they promise to govern the peoples of their realms, "according to their respective laws and customs".

 The oath of allegiance in Papua New Guinea is: